 - Be personal: Why not change up your virtual quizzes?
 Thanks to Luke, Team Hive has been guessing baby photos and ‘say what you see’ with team photos.
 And let’s not forget Hive customer Oakbrook Finance, who’ve been playing “Whose fridge is this?” every week!

-To find out more about employee engagement surveys and gathering employee feedback with Hive, book a demo with a sector specialist who’ll introduce you to our different feedback tools!
+To find out more about employee engagement surveys and gathering employee feedback with Hive, book a demo with a sector specialist who’ll introduce you to our employee voice platform!

 7 Survey Questions Proven to Track Employee Engagement